-- Early - Three and four year olds
+- SHARK - Three to Five year olds

-- Basic - Five and six year olds
+- LION - Five to Seven year olds

-- Core - Seven to nine year olds
+- EAGLE - Seven to Ten year olds

-- Extreme - Ten to thirteen year olds
+- DRAGON - Ten to Thirteen year olds

-This way we can ensure that the children are in classes with students that are in similar physical, emotional, social and intellectual stages of development.
+This way we can ensure that the children are in classes with other students that move, communicate, relate and think in similar ways.
 Consequently, the students are challenged just the right amount...the classes aren't too easy or too difficult.